do-block/petite-pulse/docs/index.md

 hero:
   name: "Petite-pulse"
   text: "脉动"
-  tagline: We will use the Signia library to implement state management in Vue.js and extend its functionality to better suit practical workplace needs.
-This will involve developing additional features beyond the basic capabilities of Signia.
+  tagline: To better meet the needs of the actual workplace, we will use the Signia library to implement Vue.js state management and develop additional features.
   actions:
     - theme: brand
       text:  Start